 When you eat Ehomaki, you need to face the direction that is believed to bring you good fortune during the year.
 Make sure to check the direction beforehand as it changes every year.
 It is also important to make a wish with your eyes closed while eating Ehomaki.
 People eat the entire roll at one time without stopping (or giving up).

 Famous temples hold exciting Setsubun events that draw numerous visitors every year on the day of Setsubun.
 Joining these events allows you to experience traditional Setsubun custom while exploring incredible historical spots.
 Before making your way to the events, stop by the supermarket or konbini and buy a setsubun set which consists of roasted beans and a demon mask, and learn the tantra Oni wa Soto, Fuku wa Uchi.
-Here are two popular temples in the Kanto region that are widely famous for large-scale Setsubun events!
+Here are two popular temples in the Kanto region that are famous for large-scale Setsubun events!

 Sensoji / Asakusa (浅草寺/浅草)